-MECABIONIC is a thematic scientific program on mechanobiology sponsored by the Académie Systèmes Complexes of the Université Côte d'Azur (UniCA).
+MECABIONIC is a Federative Research Institute (IFR) on mechanobiology sponsored by the IdEx and the Académie Systèmes Complexes of the Université Côte d'Azur (UniCA).

 MECABIONIC involves different UniCA research laboratories including LJAD, IBV, INPHYNI, IPMC and IRCAN.